spyrostheodoridis/Genetic-geography-of-terrestrial-mammals/README.md

   This directory contains the processed paleoclimate data that were used to estimate past climate change / stability as predictor for GD.
 The four files represent temperature and precipitation trend and variability within extreme centuries of temperature change since the Last glacial Maximum.

+**Processed data**

+* data/processed_data

+  This directory contains all the processed data needed to reproduce the statistical analyses and generate the figures in the paper.
+The .csv files are the dataframes that contain the observed genetic diversity to gether with all the independant variables, plus additional information necessary to filter the data.
+Below is the description of the columns of the file.
+Each row in the file represent a spatial unit (i.e. grid-cell or zoogeographic region).

+  - edfsdf